 As we’ve shown, professional video hosting platforms provide a great deal of functionality.
 Free services like YouTube aren’t aimed at the same market.
 In general, these services make money through advertising.
 Plus, they never support custom branding.
 Their business model is simply different.

-After reading this comparison, we hope you’ll give DaCast a try.
+And there you have it!
+In this review, as with all our blog posts, we strive to provide as accurate and up-to-date info as possible.
+Of course, after reading this video hosting platforms comparison, we hope you’ll consider giving Dacast a try.
 We offer a 30-day free trial that allows you to test all our live streaming and video hosting capabilities.
 Ready to give it a try (no credit card required)?

 We love to hear from our readers, so sound off in the comment section if you have any questions or comments.
 For regular tips on live streaming, feel free to join our LinkedIn group.